Laughton All Saints' C of E Primary School

 Who processes your information?

-The Administrator of the school is the data controller of the personal information you provide to us.
-This means the school determines the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed The Administrator acts as a representative for the school with regard to its data controller responsibilities; she can be contacted on 01909 550531 or at email@example.com
+Mrs Karen Hague is the data controller of the personal information you provide to us.
+This means the school determines the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.
+Mrs Karen Hague acts as a representative for the school with regard to its data controller responsibilities; she can be contacted on 01909 550531.

 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
-Where the school outsources data to a third party processor, the same data protection standards that Laughton All Saints’ Primary School upholds are imposed on the processor.
+Where the school outsources data to a third-party processor, the same data protection standards that Laughton All Saints’ C of E Primary School upholds are imposed on the processor.

-Christopher Harris from our academy trust, DSAT (Diocese of Sheffield Academy Trust), is the data protection officer.
-His role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
-The data protection officer can be contacted on 01709 546771 or firstname.lastname@example.org
+Clare Sturman is the data protection officer.
+Her role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
+The data protection officer can be contacted on 01709 718640 or email@example.com

 Why do we collect and use your information?